GOLFER

 Icon of person Justin Rose

-Justin Peter Rose (born 30 July 1980) is an English professional golfer who plays on the European Tour and PGA Tour.
-He is a former world number one in the Official World Golf Ranking, first reaching that position in 2018.
-Rose came to prominence when he finished in fourth place at the 1998 Open Championship as an amateur.
+Justin Peter Rose (born 30 July 1980) is an English professional golfer who plays on the PGA Tour and the European Tour.
+He is a former world number one in the Official World Golf Ranking.
+At age 17, Rose came to prominence when he finished in fourth place as an amateur at the 1998 Open Championship.
 He turned professional the next day but struggled during his first few years on tour, making few cuts.
 Read more on Wikipedia

 Memorability Metrics